rad73/web-automation-2017/README.md

 There are more than 50 types of agents.
 The user builds pipelines of predefined agent types inside the browser.

-Agents are written in Ruby language and are stored inside Huginn's subdirectory.
+Agents are written in Ruby language and are stored inside Huginn subdirectory.

 For operating Huginn requires MySQL or PostgreSQL database and Nginx server.
 Installation is pretty involved, but well documented.